 Although creatine is a natural substance, it hasn't been well-studied over the long term.
 Researchers still aren't sure what effects it might have on the body, although there is evidence that in the short term, creatinine is safe for high-intensity resistance training.

 Creatine is a natural substance that turns into creatine phosphate in the body.
 Creatine phosphate helps make a substance called adenosine triphosphate (ATP).
 ATP provides the energy for muscle contractions.

 The body produces some of the creatine it uses.
 It also comes from protein-rich foods such as meat or fish.

 How Is Creatine Used?

 Back in the 1970s, scientists discovered that taking creatine in supplement form might enhance physical performance.
 In the 1990s, athletes started to catch on, and creatine became a popular sports supplement.
-According to studies, 8% of adolescents take creatine.
 The supplement is particularly popular among high school, college, and professional athletes, especially football and hockey players, wrestlers, and gymnasts.
-An estimated 40% of college athletes and up to half of professional athletes say they use creatine supplements.

 Creatine is thought to improve strength, increase lean muscle mass, and help the muscles recover more quickly during exercise.
 This muscular boost may help athletes achieve bursts of speed and energy, especially during short bouts of high-intensity activities such as weight lifting or sprinting.
 However, scientific research on creatine has been mixed.
 Although some studies have found that it does help improve performance during short periods of athletic activity, there is no evidence that creatine helps with endurance sports.
 Research also shows that not everyone's muscles respond to creatine; some people who use it see no benefit.